tastejs/awesome-app-ideas/README.md

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

 To the extent possible under law, [TasteJS](http://tastejs.com) has waived all copyright and related or neighboring rights to this work.

+### an food deliviry app

+an food delivery app that also gets other important items such as groceries and fresh vegetables.
+This way, you can get food from a restaurant or fresh vegetables if you want to cook the food yourself.